felipeanchieta/haskell2scala/README.md

 # haskell2scala
-a haskell interpreter written in scala by two morons looking for higher grades
+a haskell interpreter written in scala by THREE morons looking for higher grades